MichielStock/michielstock.github.io/posts/2017/2017-11-5-OptimalTransport.md

 ![](/images/2017_optimal_transport/color_transfer.png)

+In our work, we have shown that you can use optimal tranport to [model species interaction networks](https://onlinelibrary.wiley.com/doi/10.1002/ece3.7254).
+The idea is that you have a distribution of, say, pollinators and flowers and a given preference matrix for the interactions.
+Optimal transport can give the observed coupling between the species.
+Check out the specific [blog post](/posts/2021/2021-03-24-otsin) on this topic for more information.

 ### Finding a distance between two distributions

 Often, we are interested in comparing complex objects or distributions, for example, if we use kernel-based learning algorithms.
 The Wasserstein or Sinkhorn distance is a much more flexible way to compare distributions than, say, the [Kullback-Leibler divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence).
 This is because the cost function allows us to incorporate valuable prior knowledge into the metric!